 You need something printed and send the printing company your logo.
 Maybe you just ask them to grab it off your website ?

-To put it simply, a vector file is coordinates.
-When printing, a vector format is always preferred because the design can be scaled and it will not get blurry.
+To put it simply, vector is coordinates.
+When printing, a vector file format is always preferred because the design can be scaled and it will not get blurry.
 These coordinates in the vector image can be condensed and expanded without the logo design losing it’s quality.
 This is especially helpful if you are printing your logo on a large poster or banner.
-Vector files are usually very small in file size and easier to email.
+Vector files are usually very small in size and easier to email.

 Vector File Extension

-If you hired a graphic designer to create your logo, check to see if they have any vector files of your brand.
-The vector file extension of choice is either AI or EPS.
+If a graphic designer created your logo, check to see if they have any vector files of your brand.
+The vector extension of choice is either AI or EPS.
 Adobe Illustrator is the program used to create most vector graphics and when saving them it’s an AI file.
 An EPS file can also be saved from Adobe Illustrator.
 PDFs may also be in vector format, if they are created in Illustrator and saved properly.

-If you didn’t hire a graphic designer, or they do not have your logo in vector format, there are limited options.
+If your logo is unavailable in vector format, there are limited options.
 You can try learning how to design in Illustrator, hire a designer to recreate your logo, or ask the printing company to vectorize your logo.
 Make sure if your logo contains text that the text is converted to outline so the printer doesn’t need to search for fonts.
 Below is an example of text that can be edited, and text converted to outline.

 Raster vs Vector Art